Children's Birthday Parties Under Scrutiny

-Since I became a grandmother in 2004 I have noticed that the birthday parties of babies and toddlers are more extravagant as in the time when I was a young mother, although the same things are still on the menu - a birthday cake with the correct number of candles, red and green soft drinks, candies, potato chips (crisps), popcorn and all kinds of ‘lucky dips’ filled with sweets and goodies.
+Since I became a grandmother in 2004, I have noticed that the birthday parties of babies, toddlers and pre-school children are much more extravagant as when I was a young mother.
+Although the same things are still on the menu - a birthday cake, red and green soft drinks, all sorts of candy, potato chips (crisps), popcorn and ‘lucky dips’ - all of the rest have changed.

 In my time -